vraj004/finite_elasticity_uniaxial/README.rst

 Directory structure
 ===================

 The basic directory structure for an example is to have two child directories *docs* and *src*.
 The *docs* directory contains the documentation on the example and the *src* directory contains the source code required to build the example.
-The *src* directory can be further split into language subdirectories; *python*, *c*, *fortran*.
+The *src* directory can be further split into language subdirectories; *python*, *c*, *cxx*, *fortran*.
 These are only required if that language is implemented by the example.

 Basic example directory structure::